wimlds/berlin-ds-lab/README.md

 It is up to you who / how many people present

+#### Client presentation

+* You are presenting to the person who gave you the brief (played by your mentors)
+* Don't make it too technical!
+* Form: slides or similar

+#### Technical presentation

+* Show what your team did last week
+* Free form: slides, R/jupyter notebooks, tableau, write on whiteboard - whatever works for you

 ## Project managment, team work, and feedback

 ### Project management